Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Be sure to highlight any accomplishments or responsibilities you fulfilled in these positions.
+- Note any achievements or responsibilities you fulfilled in these roles.

 References: